 Meet Attorney David W. Zoll

 David W. Zoll is the founding partner of the law firm of Zoll & Kranz, LLC, with a practice in civil litigation.
-In recent years his practice has focused on representing injured people in pharmaceutical and medical device cases and complex securities and antitrust matters.
+Now serving as Of Counsel to the firm, his practice in recent years has focused on representing injured people in pharmaceutical and medical device cases and complex securities and antitrust matters.
 He has built his practice and reputation by seeking justice on behalf of the injured against the powerful.

 He has spoken before the American Association of Justice, the Ohio State Bar Association, Ohio Academy of Trial Lawyers, Lucas County Bar Association, Toledo Bar Association, Construction Financial Managers Association, Ohio Society of CPA’s, Association of General Contractors and at numerous continuing education seminars.